Slavery in the 21st Century

 But tragically, slavery did not completely end in 1981.
 It continues to this very day under a new name: Human Trafficking.

-According to the United Nations Office on Drugs and Crime, human trafficking is defined as “the recruitment, transport, transfer, harboring or receipt of a person by such means as threat or use of force or other forms of coercion, of abduction, of fraud or deception for the purpose of exploitation.”
+The UN Office on Drugs and Crime defines human trafficking as “the recruitment, transport, transfer, harbouring or receipt of a person by such means as threat or use of force or other forms of coercion, of abduction, of fraud or deception for the purpose of exploitation.”

-Throughout the world, and in many of our own communities, there are victims of human trafficking, trapped in domestic servitude, agriculture work, fishing, manufacturing, hotel services, construction, hair and nail salons and prostitution.
+According to the International Labour Organisation (ILO) there are over 40 million victims of human trafficking throughout the world – including in our own communities – trapped in domestic servitude, agriculture work, fishing, manufacturing, hotel services, construction, hair and nail salons and prostitution.

 And of all the sad forms of human trafficking, the worst of the worst are those that enslave children.

-According to the International Labour Organization, the worst forms of child labour/trafficking that must be eliminated without delay include: the sale of children, debt bondage and serfdom, forced labour, forced recruitment for armed conflict, child pornography, child prostitution, and the drug trade.
+According to the ILO, the worst forms of child labour/trafficking that must be eliminated without delay include: the sale of children, debt bondage and serfdom, forced labour, forced recruitment for armed conflict, child pornography, child prostitution, and the drug trade.

-For help go to the Global Modern Slavery Directory website
+For help outside the US, go to the Global Modern Slavery Directory website.

 We have a lot of tools here to help us end the scourge of modern-day slavery.
 Let’s get involved.
-Let’s refuse to be indifferent to human trafficking.
+And let’s get our parishes involved.
+Let’s refuse to be indifferent to human trafficking!